jacobjoaquin/protoblock/app/README.md

 ### Volumetric Textures

-The final output of shader is a virtual volumetric texture.
+The final output of the shader is a virtual volumetric texture.
 Just as sound fills a room, so do these oscillating mathematical patches.

-For every point in this virtual space, the mathematical function that is formed by the patch is capable of describing what color that point in space should be.
+For every point in virtual space and time, the mathematical function that is formed by the patch is capable of describing what color that point in space should be.

-Though the only place where these waves of changing colors can be percieved is where they intersect with the walls of the geometry.
+Though the only place where these waves of changing colors can be perceived is where they intersect with the walls of the geometry.

+---

 ## Objects and Animations

 To increase visibility of the resultant outputs of the shader, satellite objects are placed within the space.
 These, too, are reactive to the resultant volumetric textures.

+---

 ## A Brief History